OrDrumbox v2 User Manual

 |---|---|---|---|

-| LED | on/off | off | Enable/disable saturation |
+| LED | on/off | on | Enable/disable saturation (green = active) |

 | SatT | soft, hard, tape | soft | Saturation algorithm |